Author: kenny

 • Annual resident: Covers the full license year for state residents.
 Best value for those who fish multiple times per season.

 • Short-term (1, 3, 5-day): For non-residents visiting briefly.
 Available in most states.
+Often a great option for a specific fishing trip.

 • Non-resident annual: Required for fishing in a state where you don’t reside.
 Typically 3–5x the resident fee.